Yusufcandir/Crashlytics/README.md

 ## Project Structure

 - `data`: Directory containing accident data files.
+(Because of the size limit we couldn't not load the main data and some of the jsons)
 - `public/script.js`: Client-side JavaScript for handling UI interactions.
 - `views/index.ejs`: EJS template for the main page.
 - `api.py`: Flask API for handling prediction requests.